 - Ridiculous claims that cycling promoted promiscuity

-The few "women's" saddles available were simply men's designs with extra padding, forcing female riders into awkward positions that often caused lasting discomfort.
+The few "women's" saddles available were just men's designs with extra padding.
+That forced female riders into awkward positions that often caused lasting discomfort.

 100 Years of Neglect